seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 / What warlike noise is this?

 **OSRIC**
-Young Fortinbras, with conquest come from Poland.
+Young Fortinbras, with conquest come from Poland,
+To the ambassadors of England gives
+This warlike volley. /

 **HAMLET**
-O, I die, Horatio;
+/ O, I die, Horatio;
 The potent poison quite o'er-crows my spirit:
 I cannot live to hear the news from England;
 But I do prophesy the election lights